New in Student Life

 We are delighted to announce the follow staffing changes and appointments:

-- Killian Walsh ’14, Student Life Kilpatrick Fellow
+- Michael Thomson ’15, Student Life Kilpatrick Fellow

-Confirmation emails for 2014–15 housing will be emailed to all returning students at their Bennington email addresses by August 19.
-If you do not receive this email, please contact the Office of Student Life.
-We sincerely hope that you are pleased with your housing assignments; however, there will be a room change period during the first three weeks of the fall term during which you can apply to make adjustments based on available space.
+Confirmation emails for 2015–16 housing were emailed to all returning students at their Bennington email addresses on or before July 30.
+If you did not receive this email, please contact the Office of Student Life.
+We sincerely hope that you are pleased with your housing assignments; however, there will be a room change period during the fall term during which you can apply to make adjustments based on available space.

-- The Dining Hall and Student Center are making changes to their meal offerings this term in an effort to expand menu options and provide alternatives to what has previously been made available to the Bennington Community.
+- ((this section needs a rewrite -- and we need to get landing pages updated)) The Dining Hall and Student Center are making changes to their meal offerings this term in an effort to expand menu options and provide alternatives to what has previously been made available to the Bennington Community.
 Students will no longer be able to use their meal allowances to buy items for cash equivalency, but all items in the commissary will be discounted five to ten percent, and the Snack Bar Express selections are getting expanded to a broader range of options, including more regular gluten-free offerings.
 Daily specials in the Student Center will be refined to both increase their quality and offer a direct alternative to what is available in the Dining Hall during the same meal period.
 The gluten-free and locally sourced foods on offer in the Dining Hall are also seeing an expansion, along with the addition of new vegetarian options from the Student Center’s á la carte menu.
 A survey will be distributed to students in September for the development of new menu items and options in the Student Center.

-- The Snack Bar and the Snack Bar Express will reopen on September 1.
+- The Snack Bar and the Snack Bar Express will reopen on September xx.

 Health and Psychological Services